HimDahiya/HimDahiya/README.md

-### About Me :
+### About Me
 I am currently immersed in learning data analytics and system simulation, driven by a passion to contribute to data-driven decision-making.
 Dynamic and results-oriented engineering professional with a solid foundation in computer science and engineering and currently pursuing a Master of Engineering in Quality Systems Engineering at Concordia University, expected in 2025.
 Specializing in quality system design, optimization in lean engineering, data analytics, and cloud computing for business analytics.
-I am passionate about leveraging technology to drive business intelligence.
-Upskilling myself by pursuing ITIL Foundation and PL300 Certification.

 With a proven track record in functional QA testing, I have contributed to over 9 projects, enhancing software quality for applications like MS OneDrive and Snapchat through meticulous test case design, execution, and regression testing.

 I am eager to connect with professionals and organizations that share my passion for technology, quality assurance, and continuous improvement.
 Let's explore how we can drive success together.
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

- :seedling: Exploring Technical Content Writing.
+ :telescope: I am passionate about leveraging technology to drive business intelligence.
+Upskilling myself by pursuing ITIL Foundation and PL300 Certification.
+ :seedling: learn-improve-evolve-repeat!

- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+ :zap: In my free time, I ventured through the exciting landscapes of software development, to pick up few tricks, and forge a path.

  :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Himanshu-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/himanshudahiya-31/)
 </div>